srinikhil-07/Algorithmic-Problems-In-Rust-And-Swift/README.md

 1. [SR-13100](https://bugs.swift.org/browse/SR-13100)
 2. [SR-13145](https://bugs.swift.org/browse/SR-13145)

-I am using sourcekit-lsp in VSCode for Swift language support.
+I am using sourcekitd in VSCode for Swift language support on macOS.
+All algorithms used are tested on Linux as well.

 ## License